-If you ever wondered what are deepfakes, what is their purpose, and how to spot them, this article is for you.
-Join us today as we dive deep into this AI-generated fake video technology, and learn both its bad and positive role in the evolution of our digital society.
+If you have ever wondered about deep fakes, their purpose, and how to spot them, this article is for you.
+Join us today as we explore AI-generated fake video technology and learn its negative and positive role in the evolution of our digital society.

 The Ethics Of Artificial Intelligence

 Back in the 1770s, Europe was dazzled by an invention that promised to change the world as we know it: a human-shaped automaton called the Mechanical Turk that would dare the guests of the Habsburg Court to a game of chess.
-A man-made machine acting on its own free will.
-Or so it seemed, because the Mechanical Turk was nothing but a hoax, a wooden puppet activated by a stagehand, hidden under the chess table.
+A man-made machine acts on its own free will.
+Or so it seemed because the Mechanical Turk was nothing but a hoax, a wooden puppet activated by a stagehand hidden under the chess table.

-However, this elaborated roadshow apparition was one of the first to seed a special thought in the minds of humans: the existence of artificial intelligence.
+However, this elaborate roadshow apparition was one of the first to seed a special thought in humans: the existence of artificial intelligence.

-Fast forward to 2021.
-We have not been outnumbered by vengeful self-aware machines (as we constantly feared).
-But the dangers of Artificial Intelligence are real, and they exist in a much more subtle form.
+Fast-forward to 2021.
+We have not been outnumbered by vengeful, self-aware machines (as we constantly feared).
+However, the dangers of artificial intelligence are real, and they exist in a much more subtle form.

-Simulating reality is something computers have been getting better and better at for the past decades.
-Hollywood relies heavily on Computer Generated imagery to replace the traditional practical sets and props, and began featuring more and more CG characters in recent years.
+Computers have been getting better and better at simulated reality for the past decades.
+Hollywood relies heavily on Computer-Generated imagery to replace traditional practical sets and props and has begun featuring more CG characters in recent years.

 Of course, out-of-this-world characters like Jar Jar Binks and Thanos are easy to spot.
 But the real challenge is making computer-generated characters blend seamlessly with their real-life counterparts.

-It’s through this technology that famed British actor Peter Cushing reprised his role as villainous Moff Tarkin on Star Wars’ Rogue One film in 2016, even though he died in 1994
+Through this technology, famed British actor Peter Cushing reprised his role as villainous Moff Tarkin in the 2016 Star Wars Rogue One film, even though he died in 1994.

-As you can imagine, using the image of an actor that’s been dead for 22 years is just the tip of the questionable ethics iceberg.
-Enter the strange world of Deepfakes.
+As you can imagine, using the image of an actor who’s been dead for 22 years is just the tip of the questionable ethics iceberg.
+Enter the strange world of deepfakes.

 What Are Deepfakes?

-Before looking at what are deepfakes, let’s first break down the terminology.
+Before looking at deepfakes, let’s first break down the terminology.

-While the “fake” part is obvious enough, the “deep” is short for “deep learning.”
-This involves a type of algorithm called “neural networks” that learns to replicate patterns by going through large data sets.
+While the “fake” part is prominent enough, the “deep” is short for “deep learning.”
+This involves a type of algorithm called “neural networks” that learns to replicate patterns by analyzing large data sets.

 Thanks to computing prowess created with machine learning algorithms, a convincing photo, video footage, or audio file can be created or manipulated, making it almost indistinguishable from the real deal to the naked eye.
 This means individuals can be depicted doing things they didn’t do, with a great chance of deceiving the audience.

 The reasons people create deepfakes are many.
-And even though they are usually associated with pornography (especially fake celebrity sex tapes), there are several other motives.
+And even though they are usually associated with pornography (incredibly fake celebrity sex tapes), there are several other motives.

 In March 2021, a cheerleader’s mom was accused of creating pornographic deepfakes to harass another girl on the team.
-Recently we also learned how a voice deepfake was used to scam a CEO out of $243,000.
+We recently learned how a voice deepfake was used to scam a CEO out of $243,000.

-A Sensity statistic shows that as of December 2020, almost 50,000 deepfake videos have been uploaded online, marking an over 330% increase since July 2019.
+A Sensity statistic shows that as of December 2020, almost 50,000 deep fake videos had been uploaded online, marking an over 330% increase since July 2019.
 The algorithm is so efficient that it can use personal photos available on Social Media to make believable videos.
-Thus, we might be unknowingly aiding the deepfake creator.
+Thus, we might be unknowingly aiding the deep fake creator.
 So when did it start?

 How Deepfakes Can Impact Your Reputation

 You might think you’ll never be the target of a fake video.
-But, from our experience, as technology advances it moves from affecting celebrities, politicians, and high-profile figures, to impacting the lives and reputation of the average citizen.
+But in our experience, as technology advances, it moves from affecting celebrities, politicians, and high-profile figures to impacting the lives and reputation of the average citizen.

-As we mention later in this article, facial recognition apps are growing at a fast pace.
-Who knows the extent of what companies do with the content they gather from innocent users thinking they are just playing a simple game, creating an avatar, or checking who is their “twin celebrity.”
-In reality, this is food for deepfakes
+As mentioned in this article, facial recognition apps are increasing.
+Who knows the extent of what companies do with the content they gather from innocent users thinking they are just playing a simple game, creating an avatar, or checking who their “twin celebrity” is?
+In reality, this is food for deepfakes!

-So being internet-privacy-savvy can keep you and your beloved ones safe from any harm to your online personal and brand reputation caused by mal-intended deepfakes.
+So, being internet-privacy-savvy can keep you and your loved ones safe from harm to your online personal and brand reputation caused by mal-intended deep fakes.

 The History Of Deepfakes

 Image manipulation is certainly not something new and has been around roughly since the invention of photography.
 So is the practice of face swapping.
-One of Lincoln’s most iconic portraits dating from the 1860s is actually a composite!
+One of Lincoln’s most iconic portraits, from the 1860s, is a composite!
 The head of Honest Abe is superimposed on the figure and background of John C. Calhoun, posing in a heroic stance.

-The Soviet Union became infamous in the early to mid 20th century for its blatant use of photo manipulation, altering history in the process.
-In time, people grew accustomed to forged images but continued to put their faith in videos, which were a lot more difficult to manipulate.
+The Soviet Union became infamous in the early to mid-20th century for its blatant use of photo manipulation, altering history in the process.
+Over time, people grew accustomed to forged images but continued to trust videos, which were much more difficult to manipulate.

-The real game-changer came in 2017 when a Reddit user calling himself “deepfakes” first shared a batch of manipulated pornographic videos showing celebrity faces added on adult performers’ bodies.
-The user soon revealed that the codes he used were based on multiple open-source libraries.
+The real game-changer came in 2017 when a Reddit user calling himself “deepfakes” first shared a batch of manipulated pornographic videos showing celebrity faces added to adult performers’ bodies.
+The user soon revealed that his codes were based on multiple open-source libraries.

-Images from large databases such as Google, Youtube, and other stock photo archives were scraped together to compile enough facial material for the video.
-The effects were surprisingly life-like, with the facial expressions blending in with the general light, shade, and ambiance of the video.
+Images from large databases such as Google, YouTube, and other stock photo archives were scraped together to compile enough facial material for the video.
+The effects were surprisingly life-like, with the facial expressions blending in with the video’s general light, shade, and ambiance.

-Once the user shared the codes used to create the deepfakes, the mass media quickly followed through on the subject.
-This inspired other copycats to produce and circulate manipulated celebrity content of their own.
+Once the user shared the codes used to create the deep fakes, the mass media quickly followed up on the subject.
+This inspired other copycats to produce and circulate manipulated celebrity content.

 Reddit banned the user, but the deed was done, and the technology was now freely available online.
-FaceSwap, FakeApp, and other specialized softwares emerged and developed more user-friendly versions, allowing average users to tinker with their own deepfakes.
+FaceSwap, FakeApp, and other specialized software emerged and developed more user-friendly versions, allowing average users to tinker with their own deep fakes.
 The rest, as they say, is internet history.

 How Is a Deepfake Made?

-Since you probably have a better understanding of what deepfakes are now, let’s look at how they are made.
+Since you probably better understand what deepfakes are now, let’s look at how they are made.

 Autoencoders and generative adversarial networks (GANs) are the basis for the main computer learning techniques that make deepfakes possible.